• Skip to primary navigation

 • Flip

-• Mix
+• Send

 Jump to Recipe Jump to Video

-Easy Mango Bars Recipe
+Pin for Easy Mango Bars Recipe.

-Mango Bars Recipe with Butter Shortbread Crust
+Pin for Mango Bars Recipe with Butter Shortbread Crust.

 (Love mango desserts?
 You will love this mango chiffon cake — light, airy, delicious!)

-Mango squares on a plate
+Mango square on a plate.

 Jump To hide

-How to make mango squares
+How to make

-I was surprised to learn that mangoes are in season all year in the United States.
 While the kind of mango that’s available changes, you can typically get your dose of fresh mangoes all year round.

 Here in Canada, we usually see an abundance of ataulfo mangoes (my favourite variety, second only to Philippine carabao mangoes) from late spring to mid summer.
-We call it our Mango Madness Season lol.

 We buy all the mangoes and we always end up with more mangoes than we can handle.
-Which is a happy problem for me because I love baking with and making mango desserts.

 From the traditional Filipino mango sago dessert to no-bake mango cheesecake, from dried mango chocolate bites to everybody’s favourite mango graham cake.

 These mango bars are the latest in my delicious mango recipe collection.
-Let’s start baking.

-Close up shot of a mango bar
+Close up shot of a mango bar showing delicious mango filling.

 • Ripe mangoes — you can use your favourite mango variety, just make sure they’re sweet and ripe